Oil drops 7% on fears of weak Chinese demand

 Brent crude futures fell $8.17, or 6.8 percent, to $112.48 at the settlement.

-On Sunday, the Shanghai city government said all companies and factories would stop working or have employees work remotely as part of a two-phase shutdown over nine days, after the city set a new record for asymptomatic cases.
+On Sunday, the Shanghai city government said all companies and factories would stop working or have employees work remotely as part of a two-phase shutdown over nine days, following the city set a new record for asymptomatic cases.

 Public transportation, including transportation services, will also be suspended during the closure, further reducing fuel demand.